Q: I’ve noticed a problem with the common areas in the neighborhood; who should I contact?

-A: Issues with the common areas include, but are not limited to, un-mowed grass, dead trees/bushes, ants, broken equipment, downed signage, graffiti, etc. All issues in the neighborhood common areas should be forwarded to the HOA's management agent, Leland Management.
+A: Issues with the common areas include, but are not limited to, un-mowed grass, dead trees/bushes, ants, broken equipment, downed signage, graffiti, etc. All issues in the neighborhood’s common areas should be forwarded to the HOA management agent, Leland Management.
 Our Community Association Manager will review and take appropriate action.
-To contact management, use the Management Contact form to the left, use the Homeowner Portal on the Leland Management website, or use the contact information below.
+To contact management, use the Management Contact form to the left, the Homeowner Portal on the Leland Management website, or the contact information below.

 1221 Admiralty Blvd.

 Rockledge, FL 32955